 More oxytocin + more melatonin = more contractions.

 Use your overnight contractions to your benefit!

-One study has even suggested that night-time contractions kick up a notch as the big day approaches.
+But they may also signal when things are getting ready to go.
+One study has suggested that night-time contractions kick up a notch in the days leading up to delivery.
 Researchers on that study found a “nocturnal surge” in contraction frequency between 4-7am that might be predictive of labor.
 Women who delivered babies at term (37+ week), showed the surge pattern starting as early as 80 days before baby’s birth.

 If you’re recording your contractions with Bloomlife, keep an eye on the changes to your overnight contraction counts and maybe you’ll catch your body preparing for labor!
 Cool, right?!

 Be a part of something that could revolutionize how we think about labor and birth!
 The “Nocturnal Surge Club” is a group of women who are curious and want to be a part of science in action.
 Keep tabs on your own overnight contraction patterns (the first time anyone has seen the uterine muscle in action at night!) and work with our data science team as we decode what these patterns might mean about how the human body prepares for labor.